WhuanY/TextAnalysis_DigitalHumanity_XinWenLianBo/README.md

 ## Contact the Creator of the Project
-Email to:
+- Email

-rucerwilliam@ruc.edu.cn
+  - rucerwilliam@ruc.edu.cn

-or

-wuyuhuan_walter@163.com
+  - wuyuhuan_walter@163.com